arturozv/notes/modern_testing.md

 Software is changing:

 - From multi year product cycles to shipping multiple times a day
-- From separate test teams to embedded testers on a dev team, or no testers at all
+- From separate test teams to embedded testers on a dev team, or no testers at all once the team is mature enough
 - From Testers unofficially owning quality to "everyone" owning quality

 Transition guide / Maturity model -> <http://bit.ly/QCTGuide>